radius-project/radius/docs/contributing/README.md

----
-type: docs
-title: "Contributing to Project Radius"
-linkTitle: "Contributing"
-description: "Guides and requirements for contributing to Project Radius"
+# Contributing to Project Radius"
-weight: 70
----

 ## Architecture